DirectOutput/DirectOutput/Documentation/99_MainpageAndAbout.md

 \warning This software has been designed to control hardware which is connected to a computer.
 This means that there is always a risk that something goes wrong and that your hardware or something else gets damaged.
 You use this software at your own risk!
 Dont blame me if your boards go up in smoke, your house burns down or something or someone else gets damaged.
 You have been warned!

-\note Please take note that this documentation is not yet complete and that some parts of it might change in the future.
+\note Please take note that this documentation is not yet complete (will probably never be) and that some parts of it might change in the future.

 During my first experiments with Visual Pinball on my laptop, I thought that it would be a cool idea to a some kind of force feedback to the system.
 It didn't take me long to find out that a solution for this idea did already exist.
 When I started to build my own cabinet the current solution supporting only a single LedWiz with 32 outputs became too limited pretty soon.
 On some table there were also stuttering issues.
 So I started to think about another solution and began to implement the DirectOutput framework.
 From a small thing to solve a few problems with my cabinet, this has fast grown into something mucher and more complex, with a lot of new config options, various types of supported hardware and a lot of other features.

+Here is a small video showing some of the possibilities of the Direct Output framework.

+<iframe width="853" height="480" src="//www.youtube.com/embed/pXew1VQ6amk" frameborder="0" allowfullscreen></iframe>

 Some key features of the DirectOutput framework are: